mot testing Halifax

 be demonstrated were being made when they were used commercially.

-Of course this clarified the worries and concerns from the owners of these cars. meanwhile, as it happens we still get these vintage and classic cars presented for the Annual MOT Test.
+Meanwhile, as it happens, we still get these vintage and classic cars presented for the annual MOT Test.
 The E-Type Jaguar in my images is a great example.
-This car was the car that every teenager wanted back in the day.
+This was the car that every teenager wanted back in the day.
 I was twenty years old when this car came out and boy did we want one.

 I believe that many of these cars have to be MOT tested for insurance purposes.
-Importantly to make sure that the car was road worthy or not.
-Anyhow the white E-Type had many admirers from my other customers on that day.
+Importantly, make sure that the car was road worthy or not.
+Anyhow, the white MOT Test for White E-Type Jaguar, had many admirers from my other customers on that day.
 Including myself?

 Insane MOT Test Proposals